SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 3.1.2 Create Service

-In this step,  use the Cloud Foundry CLI to create a service instance of Rabbit on Cloud Foundry.
+In this step, use the Cloud Foundry CLI to create a service instance of RabbitMQ on Cloud Foundry.

-The commands below assume you are using the Rabbit service provided by Pivotal on Cloud Foundry.
+The commands below assume you are using the RabbitMQ service provided by Pivotal on Cloud Foundry.

 If you are using a different service then you will have to adjust the `create-service` command below to fit your setup.